TL;DR:

 Why Use It

 This tool mines real user questions from search engines, clustering them around root topics.
-It excels at surfacing the “long tail” of audience curiosity, which is critical for building trust and authority.
+It excels at surfacing the “long tail” of audience curiosity, which is critical for building trust, authority, and producing high quality articles.

 Where It Falls Short

 Free queries are capped, and results can be superficial.
-The value lies in combining its output with deeper, proprietary research.
+The value lies in combining its output with deeper, proprietary research to inform your content creation strategy.

 MarketMuse, Frase, Clearscope